cash stack icon

 The best Junior cash ISA for you will be determined by all of these factors combined, so it’s important to spend time researching the market so you can be confident you’ve got the right deal.

-• To prove the child’s identity, you’ll likely need their birth certificate, passport or similar
+• the child's birth certificate, passport or a similar document to prove their identity

 How many Junior ISAs can you open?